 Students participate in art-making experiences that emphasize careful observation, critical thinking, and creative exploration.
 They are introduced to a variety of media and approaches to making art.
 Units covered include drawing, two- and three-dimensional design, color relationships, and printmaking.
 Students also look at historical and contemporary artists to broaden their appreciation and understanding of the visual arts.
 Sixth-grade visual arts class meets twice a week for forty minutes for the full year.

-In Dance Workshop, sixth graders learn from a creative movement model that draws upon the fundamentals of dance technique and terminology.
-Basic jazz movements, spatial awareness, stage directions, and choreographic elements are emphasized.
+In Dance Workshop, sixth graders learn from a creative movement model that draws upon the fundamentals of basic modern dance vocabulary, spatial awareness, and stage directions.
+Elements of composition are explored.

-Students gain an understanding of the key elements of theatre: focus, imagination, collaboration, and communication.
-They practice these fundamental skills through movement and exercises from the Viewpoints actor training method.
-Culminating projects, including silent films and student-written stage adaptations of English class readings develop an appreciation for the creative process.
+Students gain an understanding of the key elements of theater: focus, imagination, collaboration, and communication.
+Culminating projects, including workshopping plays and scene work develop an appreciation for the creative process.

 This course offers an introduction to the history of human language and the study of linguistics.
 Students learn about the anatomy of speech, the spread of language around the ancient world, and the evolution from proto-languages to modern languages.
 Units in Latin, French, Mandarin, and Spanish provide exposure to the range of languages taught at Dana Hall.
 Students learn about the culture, history, and geography of ancient societies, indigenous societies, and colonial empires.
 Students will be able to make valuable connections between early languages and the modern languages that we speak today.
 At the end of sixth grade, students will select one of the three Romance languages (Latin, French, or Spanish) to study for seventh and eighth grade.